Art

 #10.
 Irma Stern

-Courtesy: Aware women artists_artistesfemmes
+Photo credit: Aware women artists_artistesfemmes

 Irma Stern is a South African artist who lived between 1894 and 1966.
 Her painting ‘Arab Priest’ was purchased for $4.1 million in 2011 at Bonham’s London.
-Subsequetly, her works continue to command good prices at auctions around the world.
-You will see myriads of her works at the Irma Stern Museum in Cape Town.
-Also, if you want to own some of her pieces, the best place to look is on the Strauss and Company website.
+Subsequently, her works continue to command good prices at auctions around the world.

 Conclusion

-Like fine wine, the price of art pieces grow over time.
-Therefore investing in art is great for those seeking alternative asset investing.
-Unfortunately, African art enthusiasts are yet to tap into this.
-For African artists, looking at the huge figures should be able to boost your confidence and the desire to keep pushing.
+For African artists, looking at the huge figures should boost your confidence and the desire to keep pushing.
 Your path may seem hopeless at the moment but it will always get clearer.
 So, which of the artists is your favorite?
 Let us know in the comment box below.